Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We model the notion of trust that a human supervisor places on a worker robot by modeling this interaction as a Bayesian Game.
 The particular Human-Robot interaction setting situates our work at the middle of the spectrum that ranges from fully-cooperative settings on one end to fully-adversarial scenarios on the other.
 We show that existing notions of game-theoretic trust break down in our setting when the worker robot cannot be trusted due to the absence of pure strategy Nash Equilibrium.
 Thus, we introduce a notion of trust boundary that optimizes the supervisor's monitoring cost while ensuring that the robot workers stick to safe plans.
-Given that supervisors or care takers often spend time working on side goals (such as talking over the phone, sleeping, watching movies, etc.), we carefully design a human study to see whether humans have an inherent sense of good monitoring policies.
+Given that supervisors or caretakers often spend time working on side goals (such as talking over the phone, sleeping, watching movies, etc.), we carefully design a human study to see whether humans have an inherent sense of good monitoring policies.
 Beyond objective results, we show that most humans explicitly say that they would prefer an algorithm that computes the optimal strategy for them (in our case, located on an edge of the trust region).
 Such strategies can also be useful in other scenarios where the supervised agent is not a robot.
 Note that in those cases, the formulation needs to capture the irrationality and computational capabilities of the monitored agent.
+In another human subject study, we evaluated whether the human will follow the given optimal strategy and showed that our framework can indeed assist the human to follow a better monitoring strategy.

-Beyond these, we plan to introduce the notion of trust that is prevalent in repeated interaction settings.
-An interesting problem that may occur in such settings is when the robot primes the human to not observe its behavior by choosing safe and sub-optimal behaviors (thereby engendering trust) and finally breaks the human's trust in a high-stake scenario.
+In future, we plan to study the notion of trust that is prevalent in repeated interaction settings.
+An interesting problem that may occur in such settings is when the robot primes the human to not observe its behavior by choosing safe and sub-optimal behaviors (thereby engendering trust) only to exploit it in a high-stake scenario.